Hello! I'm Kuruk. Welcome to my blog!

 None of this is to argue that Eren Jaeger is not a little brute.
 He can be.
 That is a great part of why I’m so fond of him!
 But to say that Eren is a rage-fueled monster who also has some redeeming characteristics despite those awful traits is incredibly reductive, and it’s precisely because both those “good” and “bad” traits are sublimations of his nature, which he has been working hard to manage and learn to use as a strength.
 Not to mention that he is a fifteen-year-old kid dealing with the horrific world he was born into as best he can.
-He is angry and curious and loyal capable of great empathy and compassion and listening attentively and learning and attacking recklessly and planning things carefully and punching an enemy angrily and ineffectively because he needs to stabilize himself by reaching mental equilibrium and deceiving people to get their guard down.
+He is angry and curious and loyal.
+He is capable of great empathy and compassion and listening attentively and learning and attacking recklessly and planning things carefully and punching an enemy angrily and ineffectively because he needs to stabilize himself by reaching mental equilibrium and deceiving people to get their guard down.
 He is all these things and more, he is capable of all these things and more, and he is in no way confined to any one.
 They all feed into each other and originate from the same place, after all.

 Before we bring this post to a close, think of Chapter 50 and Eren’s newfound ability to control other titans.
-It was born from a desire to protect Mikasa, Armin, and his allies from being dying, but anger was also present—at Reiner and Bertholdt, at the titan who devoured his mother and had just killed Hannes right before his very eyes.
+It was born from a desire to protect Mikasa, Armin, and his allies from the titan horde, but anger was also present—at Reiner and Bertholdt, at the titan who devoured his mother and had just killed Hannes right before his very eyes.
 His love and care for his family and comrades has a role, but so does his anger.
 Both are important, and neither can be ignored.
 Balancing them is difficult, but very rewarding, I think, because Eren Jaeger is one heck of a character, and I hope what I’ve written does him some justice.

 Thank you for reading!